getodk/central-backend/docs/api.md

 A `<manifestUrl/>` property will be given per `<xform>` if and only if that form is expected to have media or data file attachments associated with it, based on its XForms definition.
 It will appear even if no attachments have actually been uploaded to the server to fulfill those expectations.

+This resource will always return a successful valid result for a Project that exists.
+The results will be filtered by the Forms that the requesting user is allowed to see.

 If you haven't already, please take a look at the **HTTP Request API** notes above on the required OpenRosa headers.

 + Parameters